mbaumer/us_hep_funding/docs/_states/ND.md

 # ND -- Sen. John Hoeven (R) and  Sen. Heidi Heitkamp (D)
 ## Committees
+John Hoeven is the #6 Republican on the Senate Energy Subcommittee on Energy

 John Hoeven is the #10 Republican on the Senate Committee on Appropriations

 John Hoeven is the #8 Republican on the Senate Appropriations Subcommittee on Energy and Water Development